xtmgah/annotatr/README.md

 print(dm_vs_regions_name)
 ```

-It is also possible to visualize joint and marginal numerical distributions according with respect to annotation type.
+It is also possible to visualize joint and marginal numerical distributions with respect to annotation type with `visualize_numerical_coannotations()`.
 For example, the following example demonstrates CpG methylation rates for CpGs occurring in just promoters, just CpG islands, and both promoters and CpG islands.

 ```{r, fig.align='center', fig.cap='Group 0 methylation Rates in Regions in promoters, CpG islands, and both.', fig.height=7, fig.width=7, fig.show='hold'}
 dm_vs_num_co = visualize_numerical_coannotations(